MikeRatcliffe/Recipes/recipes/instant-pot-goat-curry.md

 ## ingredients

-- 2 tbsp oil
-- 900 g bone-in goat (or lamb) pieces (shoulder or leg)
-- 2 onions (diced)
+Marinade:

+- 50 g butter (melted)
 - 7.5cm fresh ginger (minced)
 - 3 cloves garlic (minced)

-Spices:

 - 4 whole cloves
 - 4 cardamom pods
 - 1 bay leaf
 - 1 tbsp coriander
-- 2 tsp salt (adjust to taste)
+- 3 tsp salt (adjust to taste)
+- 1 tsp black pepper
 - 1 tsp cumin
 - 1 tsp garam masala
 - 1 tsp paprika
 - 1 tsp turmeric
+- 1 tsp curry powder
 - 1/4 – 1/2 tsp cayenne, adjust to taste

-Optional:
+Cooking:

+- 25 g butter
+- 1 onion (diced)
-- 800 g diced tomatoes
+- 900 g goat pieces
 - 120 ml water
-- 225 g potatoes (leave whole, optional)

 ## steps

-1. Press the sauté button on the Instant Pot, and add the oil and goat meat to the pot.
-Once the outside of the meat begins to brown, add the onion, garlic, ginger and spices.
-Stir-fry for 2-3 minutes.
-2. Pour in the diced tomatoes, water and potatoes if using.
+Marinade:

+1. Blend all of the marinade ingredients using a blender.
+2. Marinate for at least 4 hours... overnight if possible.

+Cooking:

+1. Sauté the buter and onion in the instant pot.
+2. Add the marinated goat meat and as much as the marinade that you can.
+3. Sauté until the meat is browned.
-3. Secure the lid, close the pressure valve and cook for 45 minutes at high pressure.
+4. Add the water and secure the lid.
+Close the pressure valve and cook for 45 minutes at high pressure.
 4. Allow the pressure to release naturally.
 5. If you’d like for the dish to have a thicker consistency, press the sauté button to reduce or boil off extra liquid.